Allegheny-Computer-Science-300-S2021/lab05-ahance27/writing/calc.md

 c)
-- Match or Mismatch:
+- Match or Mismatch:        A != T is a mismatch
-- Left entry calculation:
+- Left entry calculation:     -2 - 1 = -3
-- Above entry calculation:
+- Above entry calculation:     1 - 1 = 0
-- Diagonal entry calculation:
+- Diagonal entry calculation:   -1 - 0 = -1
-- Max score: 1 from the Diagonal
+- Max score: 0 from the Above

 d)